He Ting Ru: Legal career

 Since 2013, He Ting Ru has been Head of Legal and Communications of a listed multinational company which oversees legal and communications matters in Asia, North America, Europe and Africa.

 She was trained at and worked as a solicitor at the law firm Clifford Chance, working in London and Frankfurt, before joining a European financial institution in Singapore as a derivatives lawyer.

 Personal life

-She married Terence Tan, a fellow WP member in 2016.
+She married Terence Tan Li Chern, a fellow WP member in 2016.
 The couple were part of the five-member WP team contesting Marine Parade GRC in 2015.
 They have three sons.